Climate Investment Funds Allocates $100 Million to Support Renewable Energy Integration in Costa Rica and Fiji

 Additionally, plans involve the deployment of (EV) charging infrastructure for 185 buses, the replacement of 5% of existing fossil fuel-based industrial boilers with electric alternatives, and concurrent efforts to reduce carbon dioxide (CO2) emissions and service costs.

 In parallel, Fiji aims to boost its renewable energy generation capacity by 40 MW, delivering an additional 91,104 MWh of renewable energy output annually by 2026.
 This initiative aligns with the island's broader objective to achieve 100% renewable energy generation by 2036.
-The plan is further supported by the (ADB) and the 's International Finance Corporation (IFC).
+The plan is further supported by the Asian Development Bank (ADB) and the 's International Finance Corporation (IFC).

 Add a comment